Joan Sims: Early work

 Sims made her first film appearance in Will Any Gentleman? with George Cole in 1953, closely followed by Trouble in Store with Norman Wisdom.
 In 1954, she appeared as Miss Dawn in The Belles of St. Trinian's, and made an appearance in Doctor in the House, opposite Dirk Bogarde as the sexually repressed Nurse Rigor Mortis.
 Sims became a regular in the Doctor series, which was produced by Betty E. Box, and was hence spotted by Box's husband Peter Rogers.

 She had a small part in the 1957 film Carry On Admiral, unrelated to the later Carry On series and with no other cast members in common with the series.

 Carry On films

 In 1958, Sims received a script from Peter Rogers; it was for Carry On Nurse.
 The film Carry On Sergeant had been a huge success at the box office and in the autumn of that year, Rogers and director Gerald Thomas began planning a follow-up.

 She first starred in Carry On Nurse, then Carry On Teacher, followed by Carry On Constable and Carry On Regardless, and this sealed her future as a regular Carry On performer.
+Sims would also have a main role in the television sitcom Our House which starred her fellow Carry On contemporaries Hattie Jacques, Charles Hawtrey and Bernard Bresslaw.
 Following a bout of ill health, Dilys Laye had to be brought in to take her place in Carry On Cruising at very short notice; however, Sims rejoined the team with Carry On Cleo.
+Sims would go on to make an unbroken consistent run of Carry On roles from 1964 until 1978 when the series ended, including Carry On Cowboy, Carry On Screaming, Carry On Doctor, Carry On Up the Khyber, Carry On Camping, Carry On At Your Convenience and Carry On Abroad.

+Interspersed with her Carry On roles, Sims also became a regular in the Doctor comedy film series, appearing in Doctor in Love, Doctor in Clover and Doctor in Trouble.
+Sims also had roles in a number of films that featured many of her Carry On co-stars but were not part of the film series, including Please Turn Over, Watch Your Stern, Twice Round the Daffodils, Nurse on Wheels, San Ferry Ann, The Big Job, and latterly Not Now, Darling and Don't Just Lie There, Say Something!.